Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/source.md

 This helps to monitor the data pipeline health.

-You can also configure source freshness in the execution settings within your job in dbt Cloud.
+You can also configure source freshness in the **Execution settings** section in your dbt Cloud job **Settings** page.
 For more information, refer to [Enabling source freshness snapshots](/docs/deploy/source-freshness#enabling-source-freshness-snapshots).

 ### Source freshness commands